GeoRouv/chip-seq-analysis-replication/README.md

 # ChiP-Seq-Analysis-Replication

-In this project i replicated a ChiP-Seq analysis from an experiment regarding gene induction and repression during terminal erythropoiesis that are mediated by distinct epigenetic changes.
+In this project I replicated a ChiP-Seq analysis from an experiment regarding gene induction and repression during terminal erythropoiesis that are mediated by distinct epigenetic changes.

 You can find the research project [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3204918/)